LOCATED IN BREWER HALL ROOM 49

 Run by student volunteers and open exclusively to University students, Campus Harvest is an easy way for our campus community to become a more unified whole.
 A majority of our products are collected through donations (both monetary and nutritional) from the campus and community.

-We are excited to partner with UWEC Dining to offer free meals for students in need.
+We are excited to partner with UWEC Dining to offer a limited number of free meals for students in need.
 Students facing economic challenges, unemployment, inequality, violence, etc. are able to request free on-campus meals.
 All students (on and off campus, regardless of if you have a meal plan) can request meals.
-New meal requests are processed weekly.
-Students will be notified when meals are made available to them.
-Meals can only be used at Riverview Cafe in Hilltop.
-You will tell the cashier to use a block meal.
+Students will be notified if meals are approved and available to them with information on how to use them.

 To request meals, fill out this form.